copdips/copdips.github.io/docs/posts/2025/2025-12-06-running-multiple-apps-under-a-single-domain-with-vercel.md

 In case of redirect, if `app1.vercel.app` serves an HTML file that contains `<link href="/styles.css">`, the browser should load `apps.copdips.com/app1/styles.css`, but not  `apps.copdips.com/styles.css` (the root).

 This is a standard **Multi-Tenant Routing with Context Awareness** scenario.
-To serve both the root domain (`app1.vercel.app`) and the subpath version (`apps.copdips.com/app1`) from the same deployment, each app must become host-aware—effectively detecting whether the request comes through the main router or directly and adjusting asset URLs and links accordingly.
+To serve both the root domain (`app1.vercel.app`) and the subpath version (`apps.copdips.com/app1`) from the same deployment, each app must become host-aware-effectively detecting whether the request comes through the main router or directly and adjusting asset URLs and links accordingly.

 <!-- more -->